"Chikuzenni," Simmered Chicken and Vegetables

 This tasty Simmered Chicken and Vegetables is made with plenty of the soaking liquid from dried Shiitake.
 I don't recommend using fresh Shiitake.
 After drying and rehydrating, Shiitake creates "Guanylate," which boosts the Umami taste of any foods cooked with.
 So especially, a simmered dish will be more delicious by using dried Shiitake.
 Rehydrating Shiitake overnight in a refrigerator will bring out their sweetness, making them very flavorful.
 The synergistic Umami provided by the combination of Shiitake and chicken will automatically take this simmered dish to new heights of flavor.

 I used to always go through the whole authentic process of making my Dashi stock when preparing this Chikuzen-ni.
-For this recipe, I decided to go with bagged mix Dashi, while leaving in the critical step of rehydrating Shiitake in the water at a low temperature.
+In this recipe, we focus on getting a good broth from dried Shiitake and simplify the other dashi broths by using dashi packets.

 Dried Shiitake mushrooms